ilanlal/ss-json-editor/docs/ABOUT.md

-# About this Google Sheets™️ add-on
+# About JSON Studio

-This is a simple Google Sheets™️ add-on that allows users to edit and validate JSON data in a Google Sheet.
+The "JSON Studio" is a simple Google Sheets™️ add-on that allows users to edit and validate JSON data in a Google Sheets™️.

 ## Features

-- **Edit JSON data**: Edit JSON data in specific cells.
+- **Edit**: Edit JSON data in specific cells.
+Modify the JSON data directly in the cell without any additional tools.
-- **Validate JSON data**: Validate JSON data for a specific range of cells.
+- **Validate**: Validate JSON data for a specific range of cells.
+Check if the JSON data is valid or not for each cell in the range, and highlight the cells with invalid JSON data.
+- **Beautify**: Beautify all JSON data in a specific range of cells.
+Format JSON data in a human-readable way.
+- **Minify**: Minify all JSON data in a specific range of cells.
+Remove all unnecessary whitespace and newlines from JSON data.

 ## How it works